Nicolas-Reyland/Rubik-s-Cube-OpenGL/README.md

 Only the Beginner Method is available

+How to use it :
+  - make sure you have python3+ installed
+  - got to repo (with terminal/cmd)
+  - type: 'pip install -r requirements.txt'
+  - to run it: 'python main.py'

 What I want to implement:
   - more than 3x3 Cubes (2x2, 4x4, etc.)
   - BLD Solving